Modular synthesizer: Modular software synthesizers

-Computers have grown so powerful and inexpensive that software programs can realistically model the signals, sounds, and patchability of modular synthesizers very well.
-While potentially lacking the physical presence of desirable analog sound generation, real voltage manipulation, knobs, sliders, cables, and LEDs, software modular synthesizers offer the infinite variations and visual patching at a more affordable price and in a compact form factor.
+Computers have grown so powerful that software programs can now model the signals, sounds, and patchability of modular synthesizers.
+While potentially lacking the physical presence of desirable analog sound generation, real voltage manipulation, knobs, sliders, cables, and LEDs, software modular synthesizers offer near infinite variations and visual patching at a more affordable price and in compact form.

 The popular plugin formats such as VST may be combined in a modular fashion.

 Semi-modular synthesizers

 A modular synthesizer has a case or frame into which arbitrary modules can be fitted; modules are usually connected together using patch cords and a system may include modules from different sources, as long as it fits the form factors of the case and uses the same electrical specifications.

 A semi-modular synthesizer on the other hand is a collection of modules from a single manufacturer that makes a cohesive product, an instrument.
 Modules may not be swapped out and usually a typical configuration has been pre-wired.
-The “modules” are typically not separable and may physically be parts of a contiguous circuit board.
+The modules are typically not separable and may physically be parts of a contiguous circuit board.
 However, the manufacturer provides mechanisms to allow the user to connect modules in different orders and often to connect external components or modules (chosen and supplied by the user) between those of the instrument.

 Matrix systems

 Matrix systems use pin matrices or other crosspoint switches rather than patch cords.
 The ARP 2500 was the first synthesizer to use a fixed switch matrix.
 The pin matrix was made popular in the EMS VCS-3 and its descendants like the EMS Synthi 100.
 Other systems include the ETI 4600, and the Maplin 5600s.

-In digital times the clean logical layout of these matrices has inspired a number of manufacturers like Arturia to include digitally programmable matrices in their analog or virtual analog synthesizers.

-Many fully digital synthesizers, like the Alesis Ion, make use of the logic and nomenclature of a "modulation matrix", even when the graphical layout of a hardware matrix is completely absent.
+The clean logical layout of these matrices has inspired a number of manufacturers like Arturia to include digitally programmable matrices in their analog or virtual analog synthesizers.
+Many fully digital synthesizers, like the Alesis Ion, make use of the logic and nomenclature of a modulation matrix, even when the graphical layout of a hardware matrix is completely absent.